Glossary

 A plan for multiple users.
 Share Reading Forest with family or organization members, giving everyone access to paid features.

-Example: With a group plan, all family members can use features like external database search and unlimited file size.
+Example: With a group plan, all family members can use features like external database search and book catalog.

 Paid Plan